DataBooster/PS-WebApi/README.md

     - To add an argument (unnamed-parameter), please use an empty string or any-length white-space string as the key-name of a key/value pair.
 To have multiple arguments, please use different number of white-space as the key-name of key/value pairs.
     - To add multiple named-parameters with the same parameter name, please add different number of white-space before or after the actual parameter name as the key-name of key/value pairs, since a dictionary object cannot carry duplicate keys.
 When the server side receives the dictionary object, it will **trim** all leading and trailing white-space from the key-name before it pass to PowerShell.
 But the value parts will always remain as it is (**no trim**).
+    - If a value is null and its key is null, empty or white-space; that key/value pair will be discarded together.

     For the following JSON example:
     ``` JSON